Assuming there is a bank, that will always credit your account each morning with $86,400 and carries over no balance from day-to-day.

 There is no drawing against the “tomorrow.”
 Remember there is never enough or too much time.

 It’s only us that can decide on how to manage our time and nobody else.
-It is never the case of us not having enough moment to do things.
+It is never the case of us not having enough moments to do things.

 But the case of whether we want to do it with the time already given to us by our creator.
 Time is precious, particularly when it comes to archiving our goals in life.